Johnstone (then Christine Adams) was the first News Collator and Editor for the Accordions

 She currently is the Conductor of the North Shore Music Makers Orchestra who have won the New Zealand Intermediate Accordion Orchestra Championships and the Junior Accordion Orchestra Championships numerous times.
 Christine also conducted the 2012 New Zealand

 Accordion Association Youth Orchestra who entertained in Auckland and Christchurch.

 Three of Christine's grandchildren also play the accordion.
-Two grandsons are members of the Music Makers and her 13 year old granddaughter is a current member of the AAS.
+Two grandsons and her granddaughter also play accordion..